 - 157. The Second Vatican Council signalled a shift in the modus operandi of the Church in its relationships with the wider world.
-It was a reorientation toward an openness and practical cooperation with others in a mutual dialogue aimed at the promotion of persons, of cultures and societies.
-The Pastoral Constitution Gaudium et Spes envisages a relationship of mutual learning and enrichment between the Church and society, since the heavenly and earthly cities, while distinct, are intimately wedded in this world. - 158.
+It was a reorientation toward an openness and practical cooperation with others in a mutual dialogue aimed at the promotion of persons, of cultures and and enrichment between the Church and society, since the heavenly and earthly cities, while distinct, are intimately wedded in this world. - 158.
 There is, then, a type of "receptive learning" that can occur when Christians enter into mutually respectful and service-oriented relationships with those of other faiths, cultures and worldviews.
 Pope Francis has challenged the global Church to commit its efforts to fostering a culture of